GeorgiKostadinovPro/Lottery/README.md

     <li>To use Sepolia you have to have some Sepolia Test Eth which can be aquired from a Faucet.</li>
     <li>For Sepolia you would also need to create an account subscription in Chainlink to have valid ids.</li>
     <li>To test with Anvil, first start it locally and then add it as a network on your Metamask account from the Settings tab.</li>
+    <li>You may also need to import an account into Metamask - just copy one fake account and import it.</li>
 </ul>

 <p></p>